Fine-Tuning GPT-4o-Mini to Generate Blog Articles

 |

-During training, there are two indicators to refer to: loss and token accuracy.
+During training, there are two metrics available for reference: loss value and token accuracy.
 The official explanation is as follows:

-Validation loss and validation token accuracy are calculated in two different ways - on a small batch of data during each step and on the entire validation set at the end of each epoch.
-The overall validation loss and overall validation token accuracy indicators are the most accurate indicators for tracking the overall performance of the model.
-These statistics are intended to provide a sanity check to ensure training is proceeding smoothly (loss should decrease, token accuracy should increase).
+Validation loss and validation token accuracy are calculated in two different ways—on a small batch of data during each step and on the entire validation set at the end of each epoch.
+The entire validation loss and entire validation token accuracy metrics are the most accurate indicators of tracking the overall performance of the model.
+These statistics are intended to provide a sanity check to ensure that training is proceeding smoothly (loss should decrease, token accuracy should increase).

-However, indicators are just references; the actual effect still needs to be evaluated by yourself.
+However, metrics are just references, and the actual effect still needs to be evaluated by yourself.
 The fine-tuned model has at least the following improvements:

 - Article structure is closer to the training data

-- No more format errors (e.g., markdown format, adding CSS, etc.)
+- No more formatting errors (such as markdown format, adding CSS, etc.)